 Or they fall off of a machine, and God love them they just try to walk it off like nothing ever happened?

-When I take on new clients, it is almost a certainty that they will tell me “hey, don’t make me do something that I don’t know how to do by myself so I don’t end up on the internet.”
+When I take on new clients, or I get readers that are looking to buy my programs but are on the fence, it is almost a certainty that they will tell me “hey, don’t make me do something that I don’t know how to do by myself so I don’t end up on the internet.”

 To which I always reply, “don’t worry, mama!
 I’ve got you.”

 Because, I get it, to do new exercises or anything new for that matter can actually be quite terrifying.